Amin Younes: Al-Ettifaq

 On 23 January 2022, Younes signed a contract with Al-Ettifaq in Saudi Arabia until 2024.

-Utrecht
+Utrecht (loan)

 On 31 August 2022, Younes joined Utrecht in the Netherlands on loan for the 2022–23 season.

+Release by Al-Ettifaq

+On 27 July 2023 Younes announced on Instagram that his contract at Al-Ettifaq had been terminated by mutual consent.

+Schalke 04

+After almost a year without a club, Younes signed a two-year contract with 2.
+Bundesliga club Schalke 04 on 5 June 2024.

 International career

-Eligible to also represent Lebanon through his father, Joachim Löw called Younes up to the German national team for the first time on 17 May 2017, as part of the squad for the 2017 FIFA Confederations Cup.
+Eligible to also represent Lebanon through his father, Joachim Löw called Younes up to the Germany national team for the first time on 17 May 2017, as part of the squad for the 2017 FIFA Confederations Cup.

 His senior debut came on 6 June 2017, coming on as a substitute in a 1–1 draw with Denmark.
 Younes scored his first goal for the national team in a 2018 FIFA World Cup qualifier against San Marino on 10 June 2017.
 On 29 June 2017, he scored his second goal in the 2017 FIFA Confederations Cup semi-final game against Mexico, which Germany won 4–1.
 Germany were crowned champions after beating Chile 1–0 in the final.